transcom/mymove/docs/data/tspp-data-creation.md

 This will add the new entries to the temporary TDL table, forcing them to adhere to any table constraints and generating new UUIDs to be consistent across environments.
+For info on why having consistent UUIDs is important [see this document](docs/how-to/create-or-deactivate-users.md#a-note-about-uuid_generate_v4)

 We'll now [create a new migration](../how-to/migrate-the-database.md#how-to-migrate-the-database) with that data (replace your migration filename):